Derivation of Newton's law of gravitation based on a fluidic continuum model of vacuum and a sink flow model of particles: Forces acting on sources and sinks in ideal fluids

+Suppose a static point source with strength $Q$ locates at the origin $(0, 0, 0)$.
+In order to calculate the volume leaving the source per unit time, we may enclose the source with an arbitrary spherical surface $S$ with radius $a$.
+A calculation shows that

-where $r=\sqrt{(x-x_0)^2+(y-y_0)^2+(z-z_0)^2}$, $\hat{\mbox{\upshape\bfseries{r}}}$ denotes the unit vector directed outward along the line from the singularity to the point $P=(x,y,z)$, then we call this singularity a source if $Q>0$ or a sink if $Q<0$. $Q$ is called the strength of the source or sink. \end{definition} From (\ref{solution of Laplace's equation}), we see that the velocity potential $\phi(r,\theta)$ of a source or sink is a solution of Laplace's equation $\nabla^2\phi=0$.
-A calculation shows that the strength $Q$ of a source or sink evaluates the volume of the fluid leaving or entering a control surface per unit time.
+where $\mbox{\upshape\bfseries{n}}$ denotes the unit vector directed outward along the line from the origin of the coordinates to the field point $(x,y,z)$.
+Equation (\ref{volume leaving the source 2-10}) shows that the strength $Q$ of a source or sink evaluates the volume of the fluid leaving or entering a control surface per unit time.